chrisochrisochriso-cmyk/paperknight-security-research/README.md

 No personal data included.

-Only public, legally scannable infrastructure is analyzed, all hasded and salted.
+Only public, legally scannable infrastructure is analyzed, all hashed and salted.

 Data is provided hashed and redacted to comply with privacy and security regulations.